asyrjasalo/kongpose/README.md

 - Improve healthchecks for checking if database migrations have ran
 - Add [example of creating an API](https://github.com/asyrjasalo/kongpose/tree/master/example)
 - Upgrade Kong to 0.14.1
-- Remove legacy Kong Dashboard, as it does not fully support >= 0.13
+- Upgrade Kong Dashboard to latest, to support Kong >= 0.13
+  - though commented out in `docker-compose.yml` as Konga is enough

 ## Usage